lostsolution/optimistron/README.md

 ### StateHandler

-Defines granular CRUD + merge operations for your state shape.
-The `merge` function is the core of conflict detection — it compares "as-if-committed" state against current state and throws `OptimisticMergeResult.SKIP` or `CONFLICT` when appropriate.
+The `StateHandler` interface defines how Optimistron interacts with your state shape.
+You can implement it for **any** state structure — flat objects, nested trees, arrays, or anything else.
+The `merge` function is the core of conflict detection: it compares "as-if-committed" state against current state and throws `OptimisticMergeResult.SKIP` or `CONFLICT` when appropriate.

 ```typescript
 interface StateHandler<State, CreateParams, UpdateParams, DeleteParams> {